 You can go through the essential SEO checklist for online retailers to see what goes into a holistic SEO approach for an eCommerce business.

 An effective Search Engine Optimization strategy will result in high organic traffic, quality inbound links and social media engagements.

-The campaigns should be tailor made to suite different type of customers.
+The campaigns should be tailor-made to suit different type of customers.
 For example, separate campaigns can be directed towards your current customers, disgruntled customers, potential customers, customers who abandoned the cart, customers who can refer you to new customers and so on.

 Search Engine Marketing

-On one hand while you steadily increase your organic traffic through above mentioned efforts you should also leverage the paid promotion channels like Pay Per Click ads (e.g. Google Adwords), Social Media ads (Facebook, Instagram etc.), display ads to reach new segment of audience and hook them to your brand.
+On one hand, while you steadily increase your organic traffic through above-mentioned efforts you should also leverage the paid promotion channels like Pay Per Click ads (e.g. Google Adwords), Social Media ads (Facebook, Instagram, etc.), display ads to reach a new segment of audience and hook them to your brand.

 Since it is a paid promotion, you can run the campaigns as long as you have the budget for them.

 Bigger brands like Amazon have their affiliate program which is actively sought by many affiliates.
-But in case of a relatively new brand the onus is on the brand to find the affiliates.
-One of the easiest way to find them is through affiliate networks like ClickBank.com or CJ.com.
-You may even choose to go your own way to find affiliates but in the former method you don’t have to worry about the authenticity of the affiliate as these networks have stringent policy against impostors.
+But in case of a relatively new brand, the onus is on the brand to find the affiliates.
+One of the easiest ways to find them is through affiliate networks like ClickBank.com or CJ.com.
+You may even choose to go your own way to find affiliates but in the former method, you don’t have to worry about the authenticity of the affiliate as these networks have a stringent policy against impostors.